11. Parousia - The Second Coming of Jesus

 From the Sermon “The Wedding Countdown - The Marriage of the Lamb”

 He comes with his robe dipped in blood.
-It could be symbolic of his own blood that has procured salvation, but in this context, as He comes to execute justice, it could be that of his enemies.
+It could symbolize his own blood, which has procured salvation, but in this context, as He comes to execute justice, it could be that of his enemies.

-The stage is set for the aftermath of the battle.
+The stage is set for the battle's aftermath.
 Since there is no question regarding the outcome, an angel invites the predatory birds to salivate in anticipation.
-The armies led by the antichrist contends with the Lord Jesus, but the encounter is brief and predictable.
+The armies led by the antichrist contend with the Lord Jesus, but the encounter is brief and predictable.
 The beast and the false prophet are captured and thrown into hell.
-The remaining armies are destroyed swiftly and singlehandedly by Christ.
+Christ destroys the remaining armies swiftly and single-handedly.

 Armageddon is almost anti-climactic.